Stasys Šilingas: Early life and cultural activities

-He graduated from Moscow University in 1912 with a degree in law.
+He graduated from the Imperial Moscow University in 1912 with a degree in law.
 During his student years, he was active in the Student Union serving as its chairman.
 He published newspapers and journals for students and educators, including Aušrinė, eventually adding a supplement of Lithuanian folklore which he collected, called Vasaros darbai.
 In 1915 he single-handedly published Baras (First Forum) which included works by Kazys Binkis, Balys Sruoga, Ignas Šeinius, Sofija Kymantaitė-Čiurlionienė, Vincas Krėvė and others.
 Also included was his own poem Tautos dainų genezė ("Genesis of a Nation's Songs").

 While still a student, he began collecting funds to preserve Mikalojus Konstantinas Čiurlionis’ paintings and other Lithuanian works of art.
 Over 25 years, his private collection grew to over 100 works of Lithuanian art.
 He was co-founder of the Lithuanian Art Society with Antanas Žmuidzinavičius and formally established the M. K. Čiurlionis collection.
 He also organized and staged Folk Art exhibits.
 As Chairman of the Opera Guild in Kaunas, he introduced La Traviata at the opening of the Opera Theater in Kaunas in 1920.